de-engineer/de-engineer.github.io/_posts/2022-01-22-Understanding-booting-process-and-writing-own-os.md

 	ret
 ```
 The first two lines are pretty basic, they are just moving the constant `0x03` and `0x00` into `al` and `ah` register but then we have a new instruction, which is the `int` instruction.
 The `int` instruction is used to generate a software interrupt.
 So, what is an interrupt?
-Interrupts allow the CPU to temporarily halt (stop) what it is doing and run some other, higher-priority instructions before returning to the original task.
+Interrupts allow the MMU to temporarily halt (stop) what it is doing and run some other, higher-priority instructions before returning to the original task.
 An interrupt could be raised either by a software instruction (e.g. int 0x10) or by some hardware device that requires high-priority action (e.g. to read some incoming data from a network device.
 Each interrupt has a different number assigned to it, which is an index in the Interrupt Vector Table  (IVR) which is basically a table that stores these interrupts as indexes to vectors (memory address or pointers) which point to Interrupt Service Routines (ISR).
 ISRs are initialised by the firmware and they are basically machine code that run differently for each interrupts, they have a sort of a long switch case statement with code to be used differently for different arguments.
 You can think IVT as a simple hash table (dictionary) in which each index holds a memory address to a function.
 Here's an example:
 ```python
 IVT = {